One-on-One Career Clarity Coaching

 We’ll speak on the phone for 60-minute sessions.
 Most people speak with me weekly or every two weeks (your choice).

-When we speak I'll listen to exactly what you're saying and use laser-focused questions, discussion and highly effective tools.
-I'll help you step in to awareness of all that’s going on in your mind, help you see your blind spots, question your logic and help you land in clarity.
+When we speak I'll listen to exactly what you're saying and use laser-focused questions, discussion and highly effective tools to help you to step in to awareness of all that’s going on in your mind and clear the way for your authentic self and desires to come through.
+When we do work and live in a way that is most authentic to us we thrive.
+That’s what I want for you.

 You’ll also get to lay out all your fears, take a good look at them and learn how to move through them.
 Wouldn’t it be great to get a handle on some of those fears you carry around all day?